Configuring OIDC-based SSO

 IdP configuration requirements

 The SSO integration flow begins with registering your single tenant AI Hub environment as a relying party in your IdP.
-There are requirements that must be met when creating your app registration.
+Review the following requirements for your app registration.

 The term app registration refers to registering your single tenant AI Hub environment as a relying party in your IdP.
 The same concept is also commonly called an application.

-• If prompted to select a client authentication type, select client secret basic, or similar.
+• Authentication type: If prompted to select a client authentication type, select client secret basic, or similar.
 Client secrets are sent using the HTTP BASIC authentication scheme.

-• If prompted to select an application type, select web application, or similar.
-AI Hub is not a native app, single-page app, or server app.
+• Application type: If prompted to select an application type, select web application, or similar.
+AI Hub isn’t a native app, single-page app, or server app.

 The redirect URI is sometimes called the callback URL.